-Churchill House School of English is based in the traditional seaside town of Ramsgate.
-Our town is most famous for its golden, sandy beaches, it’s Royal Harbour and it’s Georgian and Victorian buildings.
+Churchill House School of English Language is based in the traditional seaside town of Ramsgate.
+Our town is most famous for its golden, sandy beaches, its Royal Harbour and its Georgian and Victorian buildings.
 When you think of the English seaside with its buckets and spades or fish and chips, you are probably imagining something that looks exactly like Ramsgate.

 We are also blessed with some of the best weather in the country.
 Ramsgate is set in the county of Kent, which is also known as the “Garden of England” due to its rolling fields and glorious long summer days.
 Of course it still rains every so often, were are still in England!